ieee802dot11ac/milotools/README.md

 # Guitar Hero 1 Milo Conversion Tools

-This project intends on converting files from Harmonix's various proprietary formats found inside Guitar Hero 1's .rnd_ps2 files into more standard filetypes, such as obj and png.
-These are usually referred to as "milo" files, due to their similarities to the newer .milo_platform files.
+This project intends on converting files from Harmonix's various proprietary formats found inside Guitar Hero 1's `.rnd_ps2` files (usually referred to as "milo" files due to their similarities to the newer `.milo_platform` files) into more standard filetypes, such as `.obj` and `.png`.

 ### Supported Conversions